 Q3: Can Indian students work while studying in New Zealand?

-Yes, international students can work up to 20 hours per week during academic sessions and full-time during breaks.
+Yes, international students can work up to 25 hours per week during academic sessions and If your visa includes work conditions, you may work full-time during scheduled holidays or Christmas and New Year holiday periods.

 Q4: Are there scholarships available for Indian students in New Zealand?